Request a Mail Ballot

 The voter must follow the instructions for signing the Vote-by-Mail ballot which are included with the ballot.
 The ballot shall be rejected as illegal if all information is not conformed with.

 Voted Vote-by-Mail ballots must be received into the Supervisor of Elections office by 7 p.m.
 ET election day.
-A Vote-by-Mail ballot may be returned to the supervisor of elections by the voter, designee of the voter, or by mail.
+A Vote-by-Mail ballot may be returned to the drop box located at the supervisor of elections office at 500 Avenue J, Moore Haven, FL by the voter, designee of the voter, or by mail.
 A voted Vote-by-Mail ballot cannot be accepted at a polling place for tabulating.

 Federal portions of general election and presidential preference primary ballots voted by persons outside the U.S. are counted if postmarked or signed & dated no later than election day and received within 10 days of the election.